Chagas Part II

 There is no known cure for Chagas disease in dogs.
 Pregnant dogs can pass the organisms to unborn pups, which might cause severe illness or even death.
 While there are no treatments available to treat a dog with this disease, there is treatment for clinical signs such as fever, lethargy and heart disease, etc.

 What are some bug control methods?

-Common over-the-counter insecticides may not kill kissing bugs, so treatment of your house and yard by a pest control professional is the wisest course of action for protection from bug exposure.
+Common over-the-counter roach-killing insecticides may kill kissing bugs, however treatment of your house and yard by a pest control professional is the wisest course of action for protection from bug exposure.
 Taking measures to decrease the wild animal reservoirs in and around your yard, reducing brush such as woodpiles or heavy bushes near your house and yard and limiting nighttime lighting in yards that can attract kissing bugs are also good methods of kissing bug control.
 Because kissing bugs are nocturnal and they like to hide in burrows, under logs, etc., don’t let your dog sleep outside at night in areas where kissing bugs are known to inhabit.

 Recently, scientists from Texas A&M University found approximately 30 to 50 percent of the bugs they examined are infected with the parasite, so not all kissing bugs living in Texas carry the Chagas-causing protozoa.
 Despite this fact, don’t take the chance of letting your dog come in contact with the kissing bug.
 Limiting your dog’s chance of encountering kissing bugs is the best method of prevention of Chagas disease.
 If you want to know more about the disease in dogs, talk to your family veterinarian who can discuss the risks, symptoms and possible treatments for Chagas disease with you.